Successful TPD Claim Mental Health and Depression Guide

 Mental Health Permanent Disability Claims FAQs

 AIL helps people claim their TPD benefits anywhere in Australia.
 People living in rural areas may not have access to a qualified psychologist or psychiatrist to be assessed as having a psychiatric disability.
 In this situation, a report from your local GP is sufficient.
-Our insurance lawyers will guide you through the assessment process for proving your eligibility.
+Our insurance lawyers will guide you through the assessment process for prove your eligibility.

 If you suffer from mental health conditions, you might be concerned about the stress of lodging a claim for your TPD benefits.
 Insurers sometimes seek to deny or minimise your payout, especially in mental health cases.
 Let Aussie Injury Lawyers take on the anxiety of your case.
 Our 99% success rate is proof of our expertise in superannuation claims.
 We will do the heavy lifting so you can focus on your recovery.